johngodlee/geosci_linux_intro/geosci_linux_intro.md

 cd Documents
 ```

-Notice that the `~` in the prompt has been replaced with `Documents`, telling us we are now in the Documents directory.
+Notice that the `~` in the prompt has been replaced with `Documents`, telling us we are now in the `Documents` directory.
+Enter `ls` again to see that the list of files has also changed, because you are in a different directory.

-The `~` (Tilde character) is shorthand for the `home` directory.
+The `~` (tilde character) is shorthand for the `home` directory.
 When you log into a Linux system you will automatically be taken to the `home` directory.
 The `home` directory is analogous to the `M:` drive on a Windows machine.
 It is a space where you can store personal files that only you can access.
-As an added bonus the `~`/`home`/`M:` directory is backed up every night, so there is nearly no chance of losing your data when it is stored in this directory.
+The `home` directory default size is quite small, but can be increased if you need extra space for your research.
+As an added bonus the `~`/`home`/`M:` directory is backed up every night, so there is hardly any chance of losing your data when it is stored in this directory.

 To move up one directory e.g. from `Documents` back to the home directory, type: